 Dendrobium Nobile can develop yellow leaves after flowering.
 Most of the time, this is normal and should not be a cause of concern as old leaves shed off and make room for newer leaves.

-But if you see the yellow leaves on a growing plant, then it may be due to poor health of the plant.
+But if you see the yellow leaves on a growing plant, then it may be due to the poor health of the plant.
 This may be as a result of inadequate sunlight or over-watering or under-watering it.

 Make sure that there is water drainage to remove any excess water and till it so the roots can get enough airflow.
 Sometimes due to infection or disease, the leaves also start getting dry, and you have to treat it with proper insecticide or fungicide.